 When should I book my next appointment?

 Most people book one week between sessions, this allows us time to see how your body is responding to the treatments.
 Shorter periods are possible if recovery as soon as possible is required, or if you are traveling from out of town to see me. e.g. Three 1.5 hour sessions over three days for clients who are traveling here just for the treatment.
 If you want to get better as fast as possible, three days between sessions are optimal.
 Longer periods, such as a month are also feasible, the corrections made from one session to the next will still hold for this amount of time (and longer).

 How many appointments do you think I need?

 This depends on the issue and your long-term goals, but three appointments is a good quantity to commit to, you should be seeing significant changes by then, for many clients they have a complete resolve after three sessions.
-My goal is to fix you as soon as I can, and get you back out there!
+My goal is to fix you as quickly as possible, and get you back out there!
 Every six months to a year it's good to come in for a checkup, I'll normally be able to get everything back to fully optimal in one session.

 What should I wear?

 Shorts and a t-shirt, yoga pants and a top, loose pants and a shirt etc. It is useful to be able to get directly to the skin, but not essential.
 In short, wear what you feel comfortable wearing.